OfficeDev/Office-Add-in-samples/Samples/Excel-Get-Started-With-Dev-Kit/README.md

 Once you understand the sample, make it your own!
 All the information about Office Add-ins is found in our [official documentation](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins).
 You can also explore more samples in the Office Add-ins Development Kit.
 Select **View Samples** to see more samples of real-world scenarios.

 If you edit the manifest as part of your changes, use the **Validate Manifest File** option in the Office Add-ins Development Kit.
-This shows you errors in the manifest syntax.
+This shows you any errors in the manifest syntax.

 ## Engage with the team